Things To Do

 Cleeve Common is a wonderful place to ride.
 It offers wide open grassland, good going all year round, numerous and varied tracks and, of course, magnificent views.
 You should however be aware that the fragile habitats of the Common are protected by law as a Site of Special Scientific Interest (SSSI).

 All riders may use the byways along the edges of the Common (refer to local Ordnance Survey map).
 A hacking licence is required to ride a horse or pony elsewhere on the Common.
-Licences are available from the Board of Conservators and cost £30 per year.
+Licences are available from Cleeve Common Trust and cost £30 per year.
 There are occasional spot checks to ensure all riders are properly licensed.

 Riders must sign up to the Riders' Code as a condition of being granted a licence.
 This Code is designed to give horseriders wide access to the Common while at the same time protecting the SSSI and taking account of other users of the Common.
 Regular riders provide a valuable service in keeping the Rangers informed of incidents or problems around the Common.